-5. The Panel also recognises that individual UoAs do not have firm or rigidly definable boundaries, and that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
-The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines.

-6. Areas of inter-disciplinary research that are relevant to the Panel include biochemistry, materials science and material technology, engineering, biology, mathematics and statistics, computer science and information technology and social sciences.
+- 5. The Panel recognises that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the panel or across panels.
+The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines. - 6.
+Areas of inter-disciplinary research that are relevant to the Panel include, but not restricted to, biochemistry, materials science and material technology, physics, engineering, biology, mathematics and statistics, computer science and information technology, psychology and social sciences.